elf-alchemist/masterpack/README.md

 		- `ATTACK.WAD`
 		- `CANYON.WAD`

-To find these files, starting on your Steam library, check out [this](./misc/STEAM.md) tutorial.
+If you don't know how to find these, check out [this](./misc/STEAM.md) tutorial.

 Once you have all the WAD files, drop them in the `source/` directory and run the script as the following: